Delete Files and Directories in Linux Terminal

 Step 2 – Remove Directories from the Command Line Terminal in Linux

-At this point, you can use the rm and rmdir commands to delete the directories in Linux.
+In the second step of the Delete Files and Directories in Linux Terminal article, you can use the rm and rmdir commands to delete the directories in Linux.

 You can use the rmdir command to delete empty directories.
 But with the rm command, you can remove directories and their contents recursively.